-She has performed and exhibited internationally including in the e-flux video archive (New York/Berlin), Art Berlin Contemporary, Bielefeld Kunstverein, Galerie für Zeitgnössische Kunst (Leipzig), BQ (Berlin), Swimming Pool, (Sofia/Frankfurt), CTM Festival (Berlin), PVA MediaLab (London), Runway, Electrofringe (Newcastle, Australia), Skanu Mesz Festival (Riga), Frost Radio (Seoul), Schirn Kunsthalle, Frankfurt and KW Institute for Contemporary Art (Berlin).
+She has performed and exhibited internationally, including in the e-flux video archive (New York/Berlin), Art Berlin Contemporary, Bielefeld Kunstverein, Galerie für Zeitgnössische Kunst (Leipzig), BQ (Berlin), Swimming Pool, (Sofia/Frankfurt), SALTS as part of Liste (Basel), CTM Festival (Berlin), PVA MediaLab (London), Runway, Electrofringe (Newcastle, Australia), Skanu Mesz Festival (Riga), Frost Radio (Seoul), Schirn Kunsthalle, Frankfurt and KW Institute for Contemporary Art (Berlin).

 Born in Orange, Australia, she currently lives and works in Berlin, Germany.